JohnParetz/exampleApp/FrontEndReadme.md

 ## Overview

 This is the user interface for managing potato recipes.
 It lets you add, view, edit, and delete recipes, and browse them in a database-style view.
+Needs backend to function propery.

 ## How to Use